tomrake/the-invaders/_posts/2019-11-30-Call-By-Value.md

 - Write C by reference glue code which does the by value calls.
 Compile C in asdf, will need `.h` files for sdl_ttf.

-- Use the `$CC` variable to setup the mingw64 enivironment.
+- Use the `CC` variable to setup the mingw64 enivironment.
 Mounts are the difficult part.

 - Find another way to fix cffi-libffi for mingw.